-Bitcoins are private, super-fast, cheap (transaction fees are minimal) and entirely decentralized.
-The structure of a Bitcoin block header consists of –
+Bitcoin is private, superfast, cheap (transaction fees are minimal), and entirely decentralized.
+The structure of a Bitcoin block header consists of:

-- Reference to a previous block hash
+- The reference to a previous block hash

-- The difficulty, timestamp and nonce
+- The difficulty, timestamp, and nonce

 - The Merkle root

-||A version number to track software/protocol upgrades
+||Version number to track software or protocol upgrades

 ||Previous Hash block

-||It is the reference to the hash of the previous block in the Blockchain
+||Reference to the hash of the previous block in the Blockchain

-||A binary hash of the root of this block
+||Binary hash of the root of this block

 ||Approximate time it took to create the block.